anthonyphanmusic/anthonyphanmusic/README.md

 Welcome to my GitHub profile!
 I'm an American-Vietnamese aspiring programmer and film composer, hoping to learn more about programming!
 # 👨‍💻 About Me
-I am currently a High School Student learning to program in C++, with advanced mastery of Film/Video Game Music Composiiton.
+I am currently a High School Student learning to program in C# and C++, with advanced mastery of Film/Video Game Music Composiiton.
 <!---
 # 🔭 Current Projects
 --->